KennyClayton/Capstone-Back-End/README.md

     cd Capstone-Back-End/client
     ```

-4. Download and install all dependencies:
+4. Run this command to download and install all dependencies:
     ```bash
     npm install
     ```